webadvanced/jquery-infinite-scroll-lazy-loading-FatBoy/readme.md

 ##Registering callbacks##

-Registering callback when the user reaches the bottom of the page can be done 1 of 3 ways:
+Registering callbacks when the user reaches the bottom of the page and when the limit has been reached can be done 1 of 3 ways:

 ```javascript
 // The callback functions